keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Go for a walk.

-Wear your mask, unless your vaccinated and outside.[^84]
+Wear your mask, unless you're vaccinated and outside.[^84]

 Breathe in.